-Manor Estates Housing Association (hereinafter referred to as ‘the Association’) will develop MMR housing in order to provide:
+Manor Estates Housing Association (hereinafter referred to as ‘the Association’ has developed MMR housing to:

-- Greater tenure choice by providing properties for rent at a level between social rent levels and private renting or purchase costs; and
+- Offer greater tenure choice by providing properties for rent at a level between social rent levels and private renting or purchase costs; and

 - Give applicants the opportunity to obtain alternative affordable housing.

-The Association will lease properties developed as MMR to its subsidiary, Manor Estates Associates Ltd (hereinafter referred to as ‘the Company’), who will manage the properties on behalf of the Association.
+The Association leases properties developed as MMR to its subsidiary, Manor Estates Associates Ltd (hereinafter referred to as ‘the Company’), who manage the properties on behalf of the Association.

 2. Applying for Mid-Market Rent Housing

 Applicants for MMR housing will be expected to be able to pay the rent without assistance from housing benefit.